 When the blood flow to the heart slows, or is completely blocked off, a heart attack happens.
 Usually, the cause is a blockage.
 It can be a buildup of cholesterol, and fat in the arteries.
-These arteries supply blood flow to the heart, but once plaque builds up in the coronary arteries, a cardiac event follows.
+These arteries supply blood flow to the heart, but once plaque builds up in the coronary arteries, a cardiac event can follow.

 Often times plaque will break up and make a clot, which then obstructs blood flow.
 Parts of the heart muscle are usually damaged or destroyed when blood flow is disrupted.